 *Victims of Hurricanes Harvey, Irma, and Maria get eased casualty loss rules under the Disaster Tax Relief and Airport and Airway Extension Act of 2017.
 Typically, taxpayers have to itemize their deductions in order to claim casualty losses, but victims of Hurricane Harvey, Irma, and Maria do not have to itemize in order to claim their disaster loss.

 Other Relief Available

-The IRS will also waive the usual fees and expedite requests for copies of previously filed tax returns for affected taxpayers.
-Taxpayers should put the assigned Disaster Designation in red ink at the top of Form 4506, Request for Copy of Tax Return, or Form 4506-T, Request for Transcript of Tax Return, as appropriate, and submit it to the IRS.
+The IRS will also waive the usual fees and expedite requests for copies of previously filed tax returns for victims in federally declared disaster areas.
+Taxpayers should put the federally declared disaster area in red ink at the top of Form 4506, Request for Copy of Tax Return, or Form 4506-T, Request for Transcript of Tax Return, as appropriate, and submit it to the IRS.